arangodb/arangodb-spark-datasource/README.md

 - `batch.size`: reading batch size, default `1000`
 - `fill.cache`: whether the query should store the data it reads in the RocksDB block cache (`true`|`false`)
 - `stream`: whether the query should be executed lazily, default `true`
+- `mode`: allows a mode for dealing with corrupt records during parsing:
+  - `PERMISSIVE` : when it meets a corrupted record, puts the malformed string into a field configured by columnNameOfCorruptRecord, and sets malformed fields to null.
+To keep corrupt records, an user can set a string type field named columnNameOfCorruptRecord in an user-defined schema.
+If a schema does not have the field, it drops corrupt records during parsing.
+When inferring a schema, it implicitly adds a columnNameOfCorruptRecord field in an output schema
+  - `DROPMALFORMED`: ignores the whole corrupted records
+  - `FAILFAST`: throws an exception when it meets corrupted records
+- `columnNameOfCorruptRecord`: allows renaming the new field having malformed string created by `PERMISSIVE` mode

 ### Predicate and Projection Pushdown